 Year 7, 8 and 9 students complete two series of examination assessments.
-One sitting of examination assessments per academic year take place in the Academy hall and the remainder in classrooms.
-Teachers invigilate examination assessments in the Academy hall for Years 7 and 8, external invigilators are used for Year 9.
-Following each examination assessment session, time is given to faculties to standardise and moderate papers to ensure marking is accurate, that papers in all subjects are equally challenging and that grade boundaries are awarded proportionately.
+Both are Automated assessments designed by their subject teachers.
+Automated Examination Assessments will take place in Computer rooms and teacher classrooms.
+Teachers invigilate examination assessments for Years 7,8 and 9.
+Following each examination assessment session, time is given to Faculties to standardise and moderate papers to ensure: that marking is accurate, that papers in all subjects are equally challenging and that grade boundaries are awarded proportionately.